 After module II the student should be able to:

 Knowledge and understanding * demonstrate in-depth knowledge about a select area of research within developmental psychology and the importance of the knowledge generated

 Skills and ability * independently formulate one or several research questions that emerge from recent empirical and theoretical knowledge within the field of developmental psychology * describe, discuss and communicate outcomes from a well-defined research question in developmental psychology using a theoretical and empirical approach * write a written report according to APA standard

 Evaluation ability and approach * critically and systematically integrate knowledge in modern developmental psychology in order to analyze, evaluate and refine complex phenomena and questions * discuss and analyze assessment methods and techniques * reflect on ethical considerations in research in developmental psychology

 90 ECTS in psychology, medicine or equivalent.

 Proficiency in English equivalent to Swedish upper secondary course English B/6

 Form of instruction

-Part I: The examination consists of a written exam, active participation in seminars, group work, oral and written presentation of a project work and active participation in group discussions.
+Module I: The examination consists of a a) individual oral and written presentations of seminar assignments and b) active participation in seminar discussions.
 If the student does not participate in an examination or fails, the compensatory task will be to do a written summary corresponding to the task at the seminar.

 The course is normally given in English.